Susquehanna County, Pennsylvania: Settlement and conflict

 The first non-Indigenous settlers began to move into the area from Philadelphia and Connecticut in the mid-1700s.
 At the time, the area was part of Luzerne County.
 As more and more people from Connecticut moved in, there began to be some conflict.
-Under Connecticut's land grant, they owned everything from present-day Connecticut to the Pacific Ocean.
-This meant their land grant overlapped with Pennsylvania's land grant.
-Soon fighting began – the 1769–1799 Pennamite–Yankee Wars.
+Connecticut's original land grant gave it control of land within the northern and southern boundaries from present-day Connecticut to the Pacific Ocean.
+Their land grant overlapped with that of Pennsylvania.
+Soon fighting began between migrants from each state, resulting in the 1769–1799 Pennamite–Yankee Wars.
 In the end, the government of Connecticut surrendered its claim on the area.

 Formation

 In 1810, Susquehanna County was formed out of Luzerne County and later in 1812, Montrose was made the county seat.

 Coal and early prosperity

 After the Civil War, coal started to be mined.
 Following this, railways and roads were built into the county allowing for more people to come.
 At one point the county had nearly 50,000 people.
 Coal became, as with neighboring counties, the backbone of the economy.
 This boom in coal would allow for an age of prosperity in the county.